brentvale/Z3n3fitsCodingChallenge/README.md

 If you don't already have http-server, you'll need to:

-npm install -g http-server
+'npm install -g http-server'

 In another terminal tab, you can now load the server by simply running

-http-server.
+'http-server'.

 Navigate to http://localhost:8080 and you should be all set to go!